DhanalakshmiBC/third-own-gh-actions/README.md

         });
      });
     ```
 - **logTestingPlaygroundURL() -** This method on the screen object can help you write correct queries by generating a URL when the test is run.
 Clicking on the link will open the Testing Playground tool with your component HTML already in place.
-You can then select an element to identify the best way to query an element for your test.
+You can then select an element to identify the best way to query an element for your test or can download Chrome extenstion.

     ```jsx
     // Person.test.tsx